cliffordlab/cliffordlab.github.io/ethics.md

 other researchers and academic or clinical staff.
-Unless the article is in a completely unrelated discipline, you will be expected to pass all potential publications to me before presenting in public, placing on any website, submitting to a journal/conference/workshop, etc, or presenting/publishing in any public way.
+Unless the article is in a completely unrelated discipline, you will be expected to pass all potential publications to me before presenting in public, placing on any website, submitting to a journal/conference/workshop, etc., or presenting/publishing in any public way.
 This is to protect the professional reputations of all involved.
 If you wish to claim sole authorship of a work (such as an article or patent), this will be